jonathanbossenger/block-theme-course/module-04/02-Exporting-Custom-Templates-Template-Parts.md

 So if you create a template called `Alternative Page`, the file will be named `wp-custom-template-alternative-page.html`.

 You can then rename the file to something more descriptive, such as `page-alternative.html`.

+The downside of using this option is that you then will need to extract this file back into your theme directory, in order to register it in theme.json.
+For this reason, this method is not recommended.

 ## Exporting Custom Templates using Create Block Theme